Rotary Club of Naperville Policies and Procedures

 A new member is issued a temporary “Red Badge” when he/she joins the club and must earn their permanent blue badge by:

-- Volunteering to be assigned to one or more of the existing Club Committees and
+- Volunteering to serve on one or more of the Club Committees

-- Attending one of the regular Board Meetings held on the third Wednesday of the month.
+- Attending one of the regular Club Board Meetings

 The Rotary Club of Naperville is a membership organization and there are member dues necessary to cover the cost meals, the clubs operation and district and Rotary International dues.
 In addition, we are a 100% Paul Harris Fellowship club, so all new members are automatically provided $500/points by the club to cover half of the cost of their Paul Harris Fellowship, with the remaining $500 billed to new members for the first five years of their membership.